The Ultimate Guide for Building Strength & Muscle! πŸ’ͺ

 • For Strength: 1–6 reps per set, 4–6 sets per exercise, resting 2–3 minutes between sets.

-• Frequency: Training each muscle group twice per week tends to yield the best results for muscle growth, as it balances workload with recovery.
+• Frequency: Training each muscle group twice per week tends to yield the best results for muscle & strength growth, as it balances workload with recovery.
+However, this may differ depending on the experience of the individual and the intensity of their workouts.

 2. Workout Splits for Balanced Development